-In Lisbon, choosing to eat at waterfront restaurants means visitors can dine at some of the city’s best-known eateries by the river or near the ocean.
-Along with great food – one of these places to eat shines under a Michelin star – diners can also digest spectacular views such as those afforded from Amarra Ó Tejo situated on an elevated position on the south bank of the River Tagus.
-Lower down almost on the beach is the lovely Ponte Final with its outside tables set on an old jetty.
-Meanwhile, back on the opposite bank on the city’s riverfront there are plenty of restaurants combining equally pleasing panoramas with excellent cuisine, venues like Station, sited near Cais do Sodre.
-Further west at Belém, funky café-restaurant Margem shares the honours with nearby Darwin’s Café.
-It’s also in Belém where you can savour superb Michelin gastronomy at Feitoria Restaurant & Wine Bar.
-Meals are served with a pleasing waterfront perspective.
-Back towards Lisbon is Doca Peixe, a noted seafood restaurant overlooking the marina at Alcântara.
-Further still towards the city centre is Portugalia, which sits on the esplanade and a favourite with locals.
-On the other side of the Portuguese capital on the eastern riverbank is trendy Bica do Sapato, a fine-dining spot part-owned by Hollywood actor John Malkovich.
+In Lisbon, choosing to eat at waterfront restaurants presents an ideal opportunity to dine at some of the city’s best-known riverside eateries.
+Perched on the docks near the city center is Ibo, a contemporary eatery specializing in African-Portuguese cuisine.
+Along with great food, dining by the river also provides spectacular views such as those afforded from Amarra Ó Tejo situated on an elevated position on the south bank of the River Tagus.
+Lower down almost on the water’s edge is the lovely Ponte Final with its outside tables set on an old jetty.
+Meanwhile, back on the opposite bank, there are plenty of restaurants combining equally pleasing panoramas with excellent cuisine, venues like funky café-restaurant À Margem at Belém, which shares the esplanade with nearby Darwin’s Café.
+It’s also in Belém that you can savour superb Michelin gastronomy at Feitoria Restaurant & Wine Bar.
+Back east towards Lisbon is Doca Peixe, a noted seafood restaurant overlooking the marina at Alcântara.
+Further still towards the city center is the locals’ favorite Portugalia, which sits on the quay.
+Upriver east of the Portuguese capital is trendy Bica do Sapato, a fine-dining spot part-owned by Hollywood actor John Malkovich.
 And back in Belém is the remarkable Espaço Espelho d’Agua, housed in a beautiful 1940s-era modernist building.